West Coast (SA)

 West Coast has a typical household mix, with a higher-than-average median household size

-Family households constitute 69.0% of all households, including 25.9% couples with children, 35.3% couples without children, and 7.0% single parent families.
-Non-family households account for 31.0%, with lone person households at 29.1% and group households comprising 1.6%.
-The median household size is 2.4 people, larger than the Rest of SA average of 2.3.
+Family households account for 69.0% of all households, including 25.9% couples with children, 35.3% couples without children, and 7.0% single parent families.
+Non-family households make up the remaining 31.0%, with lone person households at 29.1% and group households comprising 1.6% of the total.
+The median household size is 2.4 people, which is larger than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households